Officials are also trying to calm the uproar over a security contractor's failure to provide its promised number of staff.

 The newspaper cited unions as suggesting that staff brought in to help relieve the pressure at Heathrow, which has faced recurring problems handling large influxes of passengers, weren't being properly trained.
 The airport, Europe's busiest, has recently struggled to clear huge lines that build up at immigration checkpoints during peak times, leading to fears of Olympics-related chaos as tourists fly in to watch the games.

 British authorities already are under pressure over the failure of security contractor G4S to deliver some 10 400 personnel to protect stadiums and other events.
+The blunder has forced the government to call in an extra 3 500 troops to guard the games – that's over and above the 7 500 troops already promised to help out at some 100 venues and sensitive sites.

 Footing the bill